cbaggers/fuselibs-public/Source/Fuse.LocalNotifications/Docs/Guide.md

 - `'body'`: the body text of the notification as a `string`
 - `'payload'`: the `string` of data that was sent with the notification.

+`cancelPendingNotifications` cancels all notifications that were enqueued by this app but hav not yet been delivered.

 `clearAllNotifications()` clears all notifications made by the app that have already been delivered.
 This can be used to remove similar notifications if one is clicked.

 Last, but not least, `clearBadgeNumber()` clears the little number next to the app icon on the home screen, showing the amount of notifications the app has.